-Regulation 67 Criteria to be met by counsel
+Regulation 6710 Criteria to be met by counsel

-- 1. The necessary relevant experience for counsel as described in rule 22 shall be at least ten years. - Counsel should not have been convicted of a serious criminal or disciplinary offence considered to be incompatible with the nature of the office of counsel before the Court.
+- 1. Subject to regulation 78, sub-regulation 2, the necessary relevant experience for counsel as described in rule 22 shall be at least ten years for lead counsel and at least eight years for associate counsel. - Counsel should not have been convicted of a serious criminal or disciplinary offence considered to be incompatible with the nature of the office of counsel before the Court.

-Regulation 68 Assistants to counsel
+Regulation 6811 Assistants to counsel